Cult of the Lamb: Plot

 After Shamura is defeated, The One Who Waits instructs The Lamb to visit him in his realm to return the demonic crown and to be sacrificed in his name.
-With the help of their followers, The Lamb opens the final gateway and goes before The One Who Waits.
-The Lamb is then instructed to kneel and be sacrificed in front of their followers, so that The One Who Waits can retake his crown and obtain his place as god of the world.
-The player is then given the option to sacrifice themselves to fulfill the prophecy or reject doing so.
+The Lamb opens the final gateway and goes before The One Who Waits.
+The Lamb is instructed to kneel and be sacrificed, so that The One Who Waits can retake his crown and obtain his place as god of the world.
+The player is given the option to sacrifice themselves to fulfill the prophecy or reject doing so.
 If the player accepts, The One Who Waits is freed, and subsequently tortures The Lamb before killing it, ending the game.

-If the player refuses, a final battle ensues between The Lamb and The One Who Waits’s followers, Baal and Aym.
+If the player refuses, a final battle ensues between The Lamb and The One Who Waits's followers, Baal and Aym.
 Once the followers are defeated, The One Who Waits attempts to kill The Lamb himself.
 After the first defeat, The One Who Waits taunts The Lamb and transforms while pulling The Lamb into a hellscape, attempting to kill them in front of their followers a second time.
-If The Lamb defeats The One Who Waits again, it is stripped of its powers and transforms into a follower-like creature named Narinder.
-Narinder then admits defeat and begrudges The Lamb, and the player is given the option to spare Narinder or murder him.
+If The Lamb defeats The One Who Waits again, it is stripped of its powers and transforms into a follower-like creature named Narinder (which was revealed to be real-name by Shamura earlier in the game.)
+Narinder admits defeat and resents The Lamb, and the player is given the option to spare Narinder or murder him.
 If the player chooses to kill Narinder, Narinder claims that The Lamb is no different than he was before he is subsequently killed.
-However, if the player chooses to spare Narinder, Narinder can be indoctrinated into the cult as an immortal follower, and insults The Lamb for being weak.
-Either option results in The Lamb's followers being rescued and The Lamb returning to their cult, and the game ends.
+If the player chooses to spare Narinder, Narinder can be indoctrinated into the cult as an immortal follower, and insults The Lamb for being weak.
+Either option results in The Lamb's followers being rescued and The Lamb returning to their cult, and the game ends, though the player can continue playing their existing game with their cult in a postgame.

+In the post-game, the Lamb encounters an entity that calls itself the Merchant of Eternity and the Meter of Gods.
+The entity asks to face the bosses again and release the Bishops into the afterlife to indoctrinate them.
+He asks for items called God Tears.
+For each freed Bishop, he reveals to the Lamb the past of the gods.
+After resurrecting them all he gives a statue or follower to the Lamb.